Quantcast

 Marriage

 Maria was asked to teach one of the seven children (Maria Franziska) of widowed naval commander Georg von Trapp in 1926, while she was still a schoolteacher at the abbey.
-His wife Agatha had died in 1922 from scarlet fever.
-Eventually, Maria began to look after the other children (Rupert, Agathe, Werner, Hedwig, Johanna, and Martina), as well.
+His wife, Agathe Whitehead, had died in 1922 from scarlet fever.
+Eventually, Maria began to look after the other children (Rupert, Agathe, Werner, Hedwig, Johanna and Martina), as well.

 Captain von Trapp saw how much she cared about his children and asked her to marry him, although he was 25 years her senior.
-She was frightened and fled back to Nonnberg Abbey to seek guidance from the mother abbess, who advised her that it was God's will that she should marry him.
-She then returned to the family and accepted the proposal.
-She wrote in her autobiography that she was very angry on her wedding day, both at God and at her husband, because what she really wanted was to be a nun.
+She was frightened and fled back to Nonnberg Abbey to seek guidance from the mother abbess, Virgilia Lütz, who advised her that it was God's will that she should marry him.
+She then returned to the family and accepted his proposal.
+She wrote in her autobiography that she was very angry on her wedding day, both at God and at her new husband, because what she really wanted was to be a nun.
 "I really and truly was not in love.
 I liked him but didn't love him.
 However, I loved the children, so in a way I really married the children.
 I learned to love him more than I have ever loved before or after."
-They were married on 26 November 1927 and had three children together: Rosmarie (born 1929), Eleonore ("Lorli") (born 1931), and Johannes (born 1939).
+They were married on 26 November 1927 and had three children together: Rosmarie (1929-2022), Eleonore ("Lorli") (1931-2021) and Johannes (born 1939).

 Financial problems

-The family faced financial ruin in 1935.
+The family met with financial ruin in 1935.
 Georg had transferred his savings from a bank in London to an Austrian bank run by a friend named Frau Lammer.
-Austria was experiencing economic difficulties during a worldwide depression because of the Crash of 1929, and Lammer's bank failed.
-To survive, the Trapps discharged most of their servants, moved into the top floor of their home, and rented out the other rooms.
-The archbishop sent Father Franz Wasner to stay with them as their chaplain, and this began their singing career.
+Austria was experiencing economic difficulties during a worldwide depression because of the Crash of 1929 and Lammer's bank failed.
+To survive, the Trapps discharged most of their servants, moved into the top floor of their house, and rented out the other rooms.
+The Archbishop of Salzburg, Sigismund Waitz, sent Father Franz Wasner to stay with them as their chaplain and this began their singing career.

 Early musical career and departure from Austria

 Soprano Lotte Lehmann heard the family sing, and she suggested they perform at concerts.
-When the Austrian Chancellor Kurt Schuschnigg heard them on radio, he invited them to perform in Vienna.
+When the Austrian Chancellor Kurt Schuschnigg heard them over the radio, he invited them to perform in Vienna.

 After performing at a festival in 1935, they became a popular touring act.
 They experienced life under the Nazis after the annexation of Austria by Germany in March 1938.
-Life became increasingly difficult as they witnessed hostility towards Jewish children by their classmates, the use of children against their parents, the advocacy of abortion both by Maria's doctor and by her son's school, and finally by the induction of Georg into the German Navy.
+Life became increasingly difficult as they witnessed hostility toward Jewish children by their classmates, the use of children against their parents, the advocacy of abortion both by Maria's doctor and by her son's school, and finally by the extension of an offer for Georg to join the German Navy.
 They visited Munich in the summer of 1938 and encountered Hitler at a restaurant.
 In September, the family left Austria and traveled to Italy, then to England and finally the United States.
 The Nazis made use of their abandoned home as Heinrich Himmler's headquarters.

 Initially calling themselves the "Trapp Family Choir", the von Trapps began to perform in the United States and Canada.
 They performed in New York City at The Town Hall on 10 December 1938.
 The New York Times wrote: